mm986/copious-training/mm986-asssignment-1/README.md

     * Invalid Arrival Date
     * Invalid Promo Code Applied
     * Unable to place your order

+Create N number of custom exception and throw it via single Controller advice.
+Pipe operation.
+Try with resources.

 ### Applying Design Patterns
-1. Singleton - Define fixed promo codes and use them as a part of Singleton class
+1. Singleton - Define fixed promo codes and use them as a part of Singleton class Cover all loopholes - many ways to implemented

 ### Mockito